influxdata/telegraf/plugins/outputs/zabbix/README.md

 Zabbix agent, collecting information about which tags has been seen for each measurement and periodically sending a request to a discovery rule with the collected data.

+Keep in mind that, for metrics in this category, Zabbix will discard them until the low-level discovery (LLD) data is sent.
+Sending LLD to Zabbix is a heavy-weight process and is only done at the interval per the lld_send_interval setting.

 [lld]: https://www.zabbix.com/documentation/current/manual/discovery/low_level_discovery